 Michael Jackson – “Thriller” (1982)

-Thriller” was Michael Jackson’s best-selling record.
-It is not only the best-selling album of all time, but it also demonstrates the power of marketing and counts in one of those most successful music marketing campaigns.
+“Thriller” was Michael Jackson’s best-selling record.
+It is not only the best-selling album of all time, but it is also one of the best music marketing campaigns that demonstrates the power of marketing.
 Jackson collaborated with filmmaker John Landis on the visuals.
 He partnered with him to make a breakthrough music video that resembled a short film.
 The video’s publication was a planned event.
 Accompanied by a multimodal marketing effort that includes TV premieres and theatrical screenings.
 “Thriller” catapulted Jackson into a global sensation.
 It cemented his position as the King of Pop for the rest of time!

 Beyoncé – “Beyoncé” (2013)